openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 ^^^^^^^^^^^^^^

 ASIC synthesis is supported for |corev|.
-The whole design is completely synchronous and uses positive-edge triggered flip-flops, except for the register file, which can be implemented either with latches or with flip-flops.
-See :ref:`register-file` for more details.
-The core occupies an area of about 50 kGE when the latch based register file is used.
-With the FPU, the area increases to about 90 kGE (30 kGE FPU, 10 kGE additional register file).
+The whole design is completely synchronous and uses positive-edge triggered flip-flops.
 A technology specific implementation of a clock gating cell as described in :ref:`clock-gating-cell` needs to be provided.

 FPGA Synthesis
 ^^^^^^^^^^^^^^^

-FPGA synthesis is supported for |corev| when the flip-flop based register file is used.
-Since latches are not well supported on FPGAs, it is crucial to select the flip-flop based register file.
+FPGA synthesis is supported for |corev|.
 The user needs to provide a technology specific implementation of a clock gating cell as described in :ref:`clock-gating-cell`.